HSF/hsf.github.io/organization/hsf-letters.md

 ## Procedure

-In both cases the HSF Coordination group and the HSF Working Group Conveners will discuss the request and, if approved, circulate a draft letter and the project outline **to the whole of the HSF community** for any comments.
+In both cases the HSF Steering Group and the HSF Working Group Conveners will discuss the request and, if approved, circulate a draft letter and the project outline **to the whole of the HSF community** for any comments.
 We will then approve the request in an HSF Coordination meeting (or, exceptionally, just